 Should Christians celebrate Halloween?

-Church of Satan founder said, “After one’s own birthday, the two major Satanic holidays are Walpurgisnacht and Halloween… I am glad Christian parents let their children worship the devil at least one night out of the year,” Lavey, Satanic Bible, 1969.
+The founder of the Church of Satan, Anton Szandor LaVey, said, “After one’s own birthday, the two major Satanic holidays are Walpurgisnacht and Halloween… I am glad Christian parents let their children worship the devil at least one night out of the year.”
+[Lavey, Satanic Bible, 1969]

 Similarly, ex-Satanist John Ramirez warns everyone to stay out of Halloween because there is a curse that comes with it.
 “I was trained with high-rank devils,” he said.
 In 2021, Americans spent about 10 billion dollars on Halloween costumes and decorations.